 Everything fell silent again, but Prince Andrei knew that she was still sitting there, he sometimes heard a quiet stir, sometimes sighs.

 - Oh my god!
-Oh my God! what is it! she suddenly cried out. - Sleep like sleep! and slammed the window.
+My God! what is it! she suddenly cried out. - Sleep like sleep! and slammed the window.